compops/pmh-tutorial/README.md

 Implementes the data generation for the LGSS model (generateData), the faPF for the LGSS model (sm), the Kalman filter for the LGSS model (kf) and the bPF for the SV model (sm_sv).
 In Matlab, these functions are defined in four seperate m-files with the corresponding file names.

 **parameterEstimationHelper.[py,R]**
-Implementes the PMH algorithm for the LGSS model (pmh) and the SV model (pmh_sv).
+Implementes the PMH algorithm for the LGSS model (pmh), the SV model (pmh_sv) and the reparameterised SV model (pmh_sv_reparametrised).
 In Matlab, these functions are defined in two seperate m-files with the corresponding file names.

 **omxs30data.csv**
 Scaled log-returns calculated using the closing prices of the NASDAQ OMXS30 index during the period January 2, 2012 and January 2, 2014.
 The data is collected from Quandl: https://www.quandl.com/data/NASDAQOMX/OMXS30.